-Remembering the best, proudest and favourite moments of this year with the emotional challenges of t
+Remembering the best, proudest and favourite moments of this year

 Thinking about my 2020 Year in Review: It’s been a roller-coaster ride of mixed emotions.
 The first few months of lockdown felt like an eternity, but now 2020 is drawing to a close, it feels like the year has flown by too quickly.
 I had so many plans for this year, but very few of them were possible due to restrictions imposed by the pandemic.